Tadao Okazaki

-Tadao Okazaki was born in wartime Tokyo.
+Tadao Okazaki (Tokyo.
+1943) is a Japanese artist.
 Okazaki and his ancestors have belonged to the Soto Sect of Zen Buddhism.
 Today, he lives in the Japanese North-east by former Fushiguro Village where his ancestors and parents had lived.
 His parents were successful wholesale merchants in Tokyo until the World War II.
 Two of his mother's brothers were air force pilots and died over the Pacific: